kubernetes/enhancements/keps/sig-scheduling/3094-pod-topology-spread-considering-taints/README.md

 rollout.
 Similarly, consider large clusters and how enablement/disablement will rollout across nodes.
 -->
-A malformed configuration will cause the scheduler failing to start.
+A malformed configuration like non-exist policy will cause the scheduler failing to start.
 Running workloads are not affected.

 ###### What specific metrics should inform a rollback?